 Cannabis users are advised to refrain from the inhalation of cannabis as it may decrease the antibody response to the virus due to the impact smoke can have on the respiratory system.
 Other methods of cannabis consumption, such as tinctures, edibles, and topicals, have not demonstrated any potential for concern when combined with the COVID-19 vaccine.

 If you are looking to consume particular cannabinoids and terpenes in hopes of boosting the immune system or potentially helping with lung function, there are compounds you should be on the lookout for.
-Alpha- and beta-pinene (α- and β-pinene), also found in pine needles and conifers, have demonstrated both anti-inflammatory and analgesic properties, in addition to bronchodilator effects.
-Many other terpenes also exhibit anti-inflammatory, anti-viral, and analgesic properties, including β-caryophyllene, eucalyptol, citral, and more.
-Research also suggests that the combination of these terpenes with cannabinoids like CBD (known as the entourage effect) may enhance those properties.7
+Alpha- and beta-pinene (α- and β-pinene), also found in pine needles and conifers, have demonstrated both anti-inflammatory and analgesic properties and bronchodilator effects.
+Other terpenes also exhibit anti-inflammatory, anti-viral, and analgesic properties, including β-caryophyllene, eucalyptol, citral, and more.
+Research also suggests that combining these terpenes with cannabinoids like CBD (known as the entourage effect) may enhance those properties.5

 Weed and Covid Shots FAQ